forgotten-pillar/fp-notes/content/doctrine/end-time/john-the-baptist.md

 > <sup>**17**</sup> Whose fan is in his hand, and he will throughly purge his floor, and will gather the wheat into his garner; but the chaff he will burn with fire unquenchable.
 > <sup>**18**</sup> And **many other things in his exhortation preached he unto the people**.

+John was truly sanctified, and was allergic to formalism, and reproved the form of religion without its power.
+His reproof was made in love, since there was an immanent destruction luring for those who do not repent in sincerity.
+John lived the practical christianity and he could give practical advice of righteous living when asked.
+The same is applicable to 144k.
 ## John's Testimony to the Priests and Levites

 > [!bible] [John 1:19-28 - KJV](https://www.biblegateway.com/passage/?search=John+1:19-28&version=kjv)